secureCodeBox/documentation/docs/contributing/integrating-a-scanner/integration-tests.md

 ## Write your tests

-In most cases, the simplest and most effective way to test your scanner is by running it against a demo-app.
+In most cases, the simplest and most effective way to test your scanner is by running it against a `demo-target`.
 You can also re-use one of the examples you provided.

 Let's have a look at the [ssh-scan](https://github.com/secureCodeBox/secureCodeBox/blob/main/tests/integration/scanner/ssh-scan.test.js) test to understand all the steps required: